mosayam96/fruit_classifier/README.md

 # fruit_classifier
-Baseline model for fresh rotten fruit classifier.
+Baseline model for fresh and rotten fruit classifier.